Michael Murphy (actor): Career

-Murphy has been cast in leading roles in network television series, such as Dr. Art Armstrong on the ABC family drama Two Marriages (1983-1984), and as jaded veteran reporter Andy Omart on the short-lived CBS newspaper drama Hard Copy (1987).
+Murphy had starring turns in two major primetime series: as Dr. Art Armstrong on the ABC family drama Two Marriages (1983-1984), and as jaded veteran reporter Andy Omart on the short-lived CBS newspaper drama Hard Copy (1987).

-He has also been a regular supporting cast member on a number of other television series.
-He has appeared extensively in Canadian film and television, including the legal dramady series This Is Wonderland, co-starring as longtime judicial veteran Judge Maxwell Fraser.
-For his work on the show, Murphy would go on to be nominated for three Gemini Awards, winning twice, successively, in 2004 and 2005, and nominated for a third in 2006.
-He was cast as monolithic casino executive Jimmy Malloy on the American ESPN competitive poker drama Tilt (2005), as veteran law enforcement superior, Chief Ed Wycoff, on the Canadian CTV police drama The Bridge (2010), and as George Kelly, the father of ex-soldier-turned-thief Ethan Kelly (played by Cole Hauser) in the third season of the Canadian-British-American DirecTV police drama Rogue in 2015.
+He has appeared extensively in Canadian film and television, including co-starring on the legal dramady series This Is Wonderland, as longtime judicial veteran Judge Maxwell Fraser.
+For his work on the show, Murphy was nominated for three Gemini Awards, winning twice, successively, in 2004 and 2005, and nominated for a third in 2006.
+He was cast as monolithic casino executive Jimmy Molloy on the American ESPN competitive poker drama Tilt (2005), as veteran law enforcement superior, Chief Ed Wycoff, on the Canadian CTV police drama The Bridge (2010), and as George Kelly, the father of ex-soldier-turned-thief Ethan Kelly (played by Cole Hauser), in the third season of the Canadian-British-American DirecTV police drama Rogue in 2015.

 His guest-starring turns on television span more than half of a century, including guest appearances on such series as Bonanza, Ben Casey, Hogan's Heroes, The Sixth Sense, Premiere, Baretta, Law & Order, Law & Order: Criminal Intent, Judging Amy, The Man from U.N.C.L.E., Family Law, 12 O'Clock High, Lifestories, Here Comes the Brides, LAX, Person of Interest and L.A.
 Law.

-He has appeared in numerous Canadian television films and miniseries, such as Sleeping Dogs Lie (1998), The Life and Crimes of William Palmer (1998), H_{2}O (2004), Hunt for Justice (2005), Playing House (2006) and The Quality of Life (2008), as well as a number of theatrically released features including Folks!
-(1992), Tart (2001), Childstar (2004), Away from Her (2006), The Trotsky (2008) and Indian Horse (2017).
+He has appeared in Canadian television films and miniseries Sleeping Dogs Lie (1998), The Life and Crimes of William Palmer (1998), H_{2}O (2004), Hunt for Justice (2005), Playing House (2006), The Quality of Life (2008) and Great Scot Beer (2012), as well as a number of theatrically-released features including Tart (2001), Childstar (2004), Away from Her (2006), The Trotsky (2008) and Indian Horse (2017).
 Murphy's guest-starring turns on Canadian television series include E.N.G., Living in Your Car, Bury the Lead, Michael: Every Day and Street Legal.

-Murphy has also enjoyed a hugely prolific career as a narrator of documentary films, including several dozen episodes of the popular, landmark PBS historical documentary series The American Experience, as well as the public television travel series Weekends with Yankee, and a variety of Canadian-produced documentary films.
+Murphy has also been a narrator of documentary films, including several dozen episodes of the PBS historical documentary series The American Experience, as well as the public television travel series Weekends with Yankee, and a variety of various American- and Canadian-produced documentary films.

-All told, and to date, Murphy has acted in as many as 84 films (both theatrically-released and made-for-television productions), has narrated 42 documentaries, has 27 television series credits (seven as a series regular, in both leading and supporting turns), and has appeared, both credited and uncredited, in a near-countless sum of documentaries, be it on-screen appearances as an interviewee, or incidentally, in archival film footage.

 Personal life

 Murphy was married to Canadian actress Wendy Crewson from 1988 until their divorce in January 2009.
-They have two children, Maggie (b.
-1989) and John (b.
-1992).
+They have two children.

-Murphy currently resides in Cape Elizabeth, Maine.
+Murphy resides in Cape Elizabeth, Maine.